spencermwoo/Cracking/WPA2/README.md

 upload both files and images (#todo)

 ## (4) Crack Password
-If you don't have a wordlist, download one.
+We've capture a successful handshake.
+It's time to crack the password that would give us said successful handshake connection.
+We detail aircrack-ng and hashcat (only one needed).

+### * Wordlist
+For cracking the password we'll need a wordlist.
 I'm using a wordlist from [berzerk0's Probable Wordlists](https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords/WPA-Length)

 ```wget https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/Real-Passwords/WPA-Length/Top204Thousand-WPA-probable-v2.txt```

 ### * Aircrack-ng